Greek Orthodox Archdiocese of Thyateira and Great Britain: Archdiocese of Thyateira and Great Britain (1968-present)

-Archbishop Athenegoras embarked on a program of modernisation and the development of the Archdiocese included a series of reforms concerning the relationship of the Archdiocese to the other institutions of the Greek and Cypriot Diaspora in Great Britain, namely the organization of the educational projects of its Communities, the publication of journals (Orthodox Herald, the official pastoral publication), the election of new, efficient Bishops and the successful handling of the ‘deluge’ of refugees as a result of the invasion of the Turkish Army in Cyprus in 1974.
-Archbishop Athenagoras died on the 9th September 1979, in London.
+Archbishop Athenegoras embarked on a program of modernisation and the development of the archdiocese included a series of reforms concerning the relationship of the archdiocese to the other institutions of the Greek and Cypriot Diaspora in Great Britain, namely the organization of the educational projects of its Communities, the publication of journals (Orthodox Herald, the official pastoral publication), the election of new, efficient Bishops and the successful handling of the ‘deluge’ of refugees as a result of the invasion of the Turkish Army in Cyprus in 1974.
+Archbishop Athenagoras died on 9 September 1979, in London.

-The Holy Synod of the Ecumenical Patriarchate then appointed the previous Metropolitan of Axum (Ethiopia) under the Alexandrian Church, Methodios Fouiyas, to the Archdiocese in 1979.
+The Holy Synod of the Ecumenical Patriarchate then appointed the previous Metropolitan of Axum (Ethiopia) under the Alexandrian Church, Methodios Fouiyas, to the archdiocese in 1979.
 He had moved from the Alexandrian Church to the Ecumenical Patriarchate in order to do so.
 He continued the project of Archbishop Athenagoras until he was revoked by the Ecumenical Patriarchate in April 1988 and was given the title of Metropolitan of Pisidia.
 He died in Athens in 2006.

-In April 1988, the Ecumenical Patriarchate elected Bishop of Tropaiou Gregorios Theocharous as the new Archbishop.
-Being well-informed in the affairs and realities of the Greek-Orthodox Diaspora due to his former service in Great Britain as Deacon, Priest, Archmandrite and Bishop, and armed with an enviable zeal for reform, the new Archbishop drastically transformed the Archdiocese, the Communities and its Schools.
-He served a lengthy tensure as Archbishop, holding the throne for thirty-one years.
-For reasons of prolonged age and fragile health, Archbishop Gregorios resigned and Nikitas Loulias was elected Archbishop of Thyateira and Great Britain by the Holy Synod of the Ecumenical Patriarchate, following the recommendation of Ecumenical Patriarch Bartholomew.
-His enthronement took place in the Cathedral of the Divine Wisdom in London on July 27, 2019.
+In April 1988, the Ecumenical Patriarchate elected Bishop of Tropaiou, Gregorios (Theocharous), as the new archbishop.
+Being well-informed in the affairs and realities of the Greek-Orthodox Diaspora due to his former service in Great Britain as deacon, priest, Archmandrite and Bishop, and armed with an enviable zeal for reform, the new archbishop drastically transformed the archdiocese, the communities and its schools.
+He served a lengthy tensure as archbishop, holding the throne for thirty-one years.
+For reasons of prolonged age and fragile health, Archbishop Gregorios resigned and Nikitas (Loulias) was elected Archbishop of Thyateira and Great Britain by the Holy Synod of the Ecumenical Patriarchate, following the recommendation of Ecumenical Patriarch Bartholomew I. His enthronement took place in the Cathedral of the Divine Wisdom in London on 27 July 2019.